j000/Sharpshooter/README.md

 ### Detailed feature description:

-This mod, actually the head hunting mod, will find the best head for you if your are using "regular" bullets.
+This bot, actually the head hunting mod, will find the best head for you if your are using "regular" bullets.
 As for your shotguns with explosive ammo loaded, center of the body is the most desirable position.

 When you are trying to strike an enemy with your melee weapon and there is a possible hit, it will guide you to aim his head, too.